thalytadiniz/student-grades/README.md

     java -jar target/students-grade-app.jar
     ```

 Please make sure you have your own API credentials set up before attempting to run the application.
-Without the correct credentials, the API will not function. ❗
+Without the correct credentials, won't work. ❗